-What is Managed Service Delivery?
+What is Managed Service Delivery in Channel Sales?

 Managed Service Delivery is when a channel partner takes on the responsibility for managing specific IT functions or business processes for a customer, typically through a recurring service agreement.
 This model ensures continuous operation, proactive maintenance, and specialized expertise without the customer needing to hire in-house staff for everything.
 For example, an IT managed service provider might handle all aspects of a company's cybersecurity, cloud infrastructure, or network monitoring, utilizing a partner portal for communication and service requests.
 In manufacturing, it could involve a partner managing a customer's supply chain logistics or equipment maintenance, ensuring production lines run smoothly.
 This approach helps customers achieve consistent operational efficiency and access advanced capabilities, often facilitated by robust partner relationship management platforms.